JapSethi/Applied-Linear-Controls-Project-Part-1/README.md

 #### Objectives Achieved:

-- Constructed an excitation signal for System Identification following the satuaration limit for DAC (Digital-to-Analog Converter)
+- Constructed an excitation signal for System Identification following the saturation limit for DAC (Digital-to-Analog Converter)
 - Estimated the SNR (Signal to Noise Ratio) for each path of signal `u1 -> y1` and `u1 -> y2`
 - Computed the Power Spectrum for responses and noise signals
 - Applied H1 estimate technique to estimate the frequency response function and estimated coherence of each path